hurstie16s/hurstie16s/README.md

 ### Hi there 👋

 I am in my second studying Computer Science (MEng) at the University of Southampton.
-I have created projects in Java (javafx and maven projects), Python, C# and Haskell.
+I have created projects in Java (javafx and maven projects), Python, C# and Haskell and C.
-I want to work on a project with C and I would like to create my own website.
-- 🌱 I’m currently learning Dart and Haskell.
-- I'm currently looking into using flutter for a UI for applications
-- 🔭 I’m currently working on a group project in Java (JavaFx) for university
-- 🔭 I’m currently working on a distrubited system programming project in Java for university
+Recent Projects:
+- Runway Redecleration Tool group project (Java 17 & Javafx 17) (University)
+- Distributed File Storage System (Java 17) (University)

 <!--
 **hurstie16s/hurstie16s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.